Posted on December 9, 2014 by Lety Laurel

 Financed by the Texas Research and Technology Foundation, the competition also receives support from Cox | Smith, the San Antonio Technology Center, Rackspace, the Whittington Group, the UTSA College of Business, the UTSA College of Engineering and the UTSA Office of the Vice President for Research.

 The UTSA Center for Innovation and Technology Entrepreneurship (CITE), is an interdisciplinary center in the College of Business and College of Engineering.
-It was established in 2006 to create a pipeline for UTSA faculty, students and surrounding business community to develop new technology ventures.
+It was established in 2006 to create a pipeline for UTSA faculty, students and the surrounding business community to develop new technology ventures.

 Through education, experiences, resources and support, CITE is focused on fostering the growth of new technology-based ventures.
 CITE also coordinates resources for supporting early-venture execution within the university or in collaboration with companies and provides linkages to IP protection, incubation and funding that support the successful launch of new technology ventures.